nathanbuchar/electron-settings/README.md

   * `options.debouncedSaveTime` *(number)* - The maximum amount of time in milliseconds that must elapse before saving to disk.
 Default `100`

+  * `options.defaultsConfigPath` *(string)* - Absolute path to default settings, which will be used when a given user attribute is undefined.

+  * `options.atomicSaving` *(boolean)* - Recommended, however false by default.
+Performs saves atomically to ensure data-write consistency.
+When enabled, saves are performed synchronously rather than asynchronously, so may have adverse performance effect if your settings data file is large.

 **Example**